SpezialK-dev/knowleadge-base/Hardware-hacking/Logic-analyzers/kingst-LA1010.md

 ./sigrok-fwextract-kingst-la2016 KingstVIS/KingstVIS
 ```

-the files extracted from there need to be placed.
+the files extracted from there need to be placed in on of the follwing paths.
 > These files can be found in the under ./firmwares/kingst-la-Sig-files.zip

 as quoted from the web page